 When a business is incorporated under the Singapore Companies Act, the company is required to engage a company secretary within six months.
 This is mandatory even for companies that have one director or shareholder.
 The role of corporate secretary is critical according to the national company law, and the pertinent duties can be only performed by individuals with relevant academic qualifications and experience.
-Here is a brief description of the primary duties of company secretary in Singapore.
+Here is a brief description of the primary duties of company secretary after your company incorporation in Singapore is successful.

 Statutory Registers and Forms